 The UCSF Post-Master's Entry to the DNP pathway accepts applications for master’s-prepared registered nurses (RNs) in two tracks.
 This page describes the track for RNs with master’s preparation in non-Advanced Practice Registered Nurse roles, such as an RN with master’s in Healthcare Administration, Healthcare Informatics or Business Administration.

 All applicants need to submit evidence of a minimum of 240 practice hours demonstrating advanced practice level experiences; these hours are applied toward the required 1,000 post-baccalaureate practice hours needed for DNP degree conferral.
 Submission of an academic transcript can provide support for some practice hours.

-Applicants planning to submit portfolio evidence of practice hours (up to 650 hours total, inclusive of transcript) will summarize the evidence within the “Prerequisite Clinical Courses/Certification” area of the DNP application, and provide additional supportive evidence such as narrative summary and slides, meeting minutes or support letters.
+Applicants planning to submit portfolio evidence of practice hours (up to 650 hours total, inclusive of transcript) will summarize the evidence within the “Prerequisite Clinical Courses/Certification” area of the Post-Master's Entry to the DNP pathway application, and provide additional supportive evidence such as narrative summary and slides, meeting minutes or support letters.
 Portfolio evidence will be evaluated by two faculty members as part of the application review process.
-Applicants planning to submit portfolio evidence should reach out to Maria Elena deGuzman, the DNP program administrative officer at m[email protected].
+Applicants planning to submit portfolio evidence should reach out to [email protected].

 Please review our complete admissions requirements for the Post-Master's Entry to the DNP pathway.